mmariakumar/spy-search/README.md

 **Spy Search** is an agentic search framework designed to outperform current web search agents with a focus on faster, more efficient daily usage.

 While commercial solutions like Manus charge $200 per month, Spy Search leverages open-source models to provide a cost-effective alternative without sacrificing performance.
+Currently our searching-speed is quite slow yet we can generate a long length consistent report (around 2000 words) with latest current infomration!
+This problem will be tackle after the release of v1.0.

 ---